autonity/docs.autonity.org/content/docs/reference/utility-tools/_index.md

 BlockScout provides query API's:

 - RPC API.
 This API is provided for developers transitioning their applications from Etherscan to BlockScout.
 It supports GET and POST requests.
-[Documentation](https://piccadilly.autonity.org//api-docs).
+[Documentation <i class='fas fa-external-link-alt'></i>](https://piccadilly.autonity.org//api-docs).

 - Eth RPC API.
 This API is provided to support some rpc methods in the exact format specified for ethereum nodes.
 This is useful to allow sending requests to BlockScout without having to change anything about the request.
 However, in general, the custom RPC is recommended.
-[Documentation](https://piccadilly.autonity.org/eth-rpc-api-docs).
+[Documentation <i class='fas fa-external-link-alt'></i>](https://piccadilly.autonity.org/eth-rpc-api-docs).

 - GraphQL API.
-This API is provided for developers to write custom GraphQL queries using a [graphiql](https://piccadilly.autonity.org/graphiql) interface.
-For usage see the BlockScout docs API page [GraphQL in BlockScout](https://docs.blockscout.com/for-users/api/graphql).
+This API is provided for developers to write custom GraphQL queries using a [graphiql <i class='fas fa-external-link-alt'></i>](https://piccadilly.autonity.org/graphiql) interface.
+For usage see the BlockScout docs API page [GraphQL in BlockScout <i class='fas fa-external-link-alt'></i>](https://docs.blockscout.com/for-users/api/graphql).